emanuelecasadio/loopback-connector-rest-relaxed/README.md

-# LoopBack REST Connector
+# LoopBack REST Connector Relaxed

-LoopBack REST connector allows Node.js application to interact with HTTP REST APIs using a template driven approach.

-## Installation

-npm install loopback-connector-rest

-## Documentation

-For complete documentation, see [StrongLoop Documentation | REST Connector](http://docs.strongloop.com/display/LB/REST+connector).
+A deep copy of the original LoopBack REST Connector but accepts all the status codes in the range 2XX.